Australian Cattle Dog Breed Summary

-These doggies originate from Australia, where even to this day they remain highly prized working doggies, mainly due to their immense stamina and fantastic temperaments.
-They have since become a popular choice of pet both in Australia and across other parts of the world as well, particularly here in the UK.
+The Australian Cattle Dog originates from Australia, where even to this day they remain highly prized working dogs, mainly due to their immense stamina and fantastic temperaments.
+They have since become a popular choice of pet both in Australia and across other parts of the world, particularly here in the UK.

 Often, they are referred to as Heelers, a reference to their habit of nipping livestock at the heels when they were herding them.
-These doggies can however, be slightly suspicious of strangers and are often protective over their hooman families, though they are very loyal by nature.
+These dogs can, however, be slightly suspicious of strangers and are often protective over their hooman families, though they are very loyal by nature.

 Fun Fact: One Australian Cattle Dog, called Bluey, lived until he was 29 years old!
 He herded sheep for more than 20 years of his life before retiring.

 |Lifespan||12 - 14 Years|

 |Height (at the withers)||Males 46cm – 51cm, Females 43cm –48cm|

 |Weight||Males 15kg – 22kg, Females 15kg – 22 kg|

 |Coat||Smooth, Double Coats.
 Undercoat is Shorter and Much Denser|

 |Colour||Blue, Blue & Tan, Blue Black & Tan, Blue Speckled, Red, Red & Tan, Red Speckled|

 |Eye colour||Dark Brown|